 1/4 C. plain coconut yogurt (almond yogurt works too!)*

 1/4 C. pumpkin puree*

 1 tsp. maca powder*

 1. Stir together chia seeds, water, yogurt, pumpkin puree.
 Cover and refrigerate overnight.
 If you’re in a rush, less time will do.
 We’d recommend at least 3-4 hours.

 2. Add in flaxseed, pumpkin seeds, and maca powder.
 (This can be done the night before as well but may taste fresher if done this way.)

 3. Top with fruit and honey of your choice, and you have the perfect breakfast or snack!

 Exercise: An energy boost and urge to move around and be more active might inspire you to enjoy some higher intensity workouts so this is a great time to embrace riding your bike, jumping rope, and lifting weights.
-Just be sure to ease into so you don't burn yourself out.
+Just be sure to ease into it so you don’t burn yourself out.